West Coast Adventure

 Next up in San Francisco, take the ferry to Alcatraz and see what it was like to be an island prisoner!
 Cross the Golden Gate Bridge on your way to marvel at giant trees in Muir Woods.

 On this journey through some of the most unique destinations in North America, we will go kayaking, ziplining, whitewater rafting, mountain biking, hiking, and much more.
 So, what are you waiting for?
-From starry skies to famous skylines, this North American adventure has it all!
+From starry skies to famous skylines, this west coast adventure has it all!

 During this program, you will…